 Certifications & Additional Training:

 I have a certification in Psychological Services in Spanish-Speaking Populations.
-This means I received additional training with the purpose of learning how to provide competent and culturally-sensitive psychotherapy services in Spanish as well.
+This means I received additional training to provide competent and culturally-sensitive psychotherapy services in Spanish as well.

 I also completed additional training to receive the Gottman Level 1 certification.
 This training allowed me to learn more about research-based strategies designed to help couples with conflict management.
 The focus is to address gridlock concerns in your relationship by learning more about the dialogue used between one another when differences arise.
 The goal of this approach is to improve interactive patterns by enhancing each other’s understanding, dreams, values, trust, and commitments.